 Most banks will question cash deposits and will demand proof of origin such as a salary slip or some form of description to say how the cash was made.
 Sacombank, however, will allow you to deposit cash without asking questions.
 Nevertheless, always make sure.
-Rules change like the wind in Vietnam, and it can also equally come down to the whim of the individual serving you.
-If you have any issues depositing cash, get a Vietnamese friend to do it for you.
-This restriction only applies to foreigners.
+If you have any issues depositing cash, ask a Vietnamese friend to do it for you.

 What’s the best way to bring money from overseas?
 If the banks at home convert it first they always give you a terrible rate of exchange.